Minep/lunaix-os/README.md

 # The Lunaix Project

 The Lunaix, LunaixOS, or Lunaix kernel to be exact, is a multi-architectural general purpose kernel written from scratch by the author *independently*.
-And it is the author's years-long personal endeavor and also a challenge to oneself for writing a functioning kernel **without** any external reference such as existing implementation, tutorial and books (with code) on kernel design.
+It is the author's years-long personal endeavor and also a challenge to oneself for writing a functioning kernel **without** any external reference such as existing implementations, tutorials and books (with code) on kernel design.
+As a result, this project is a manifestation of the author's own research and understanding on the board topic of operating system design and implementation.

+## Introduction

-The overall design is aimed to be modern and POSIX-compliance.
+The overall design of lunaix is aimed to be modern and POSIX-compliance.
 In a nutshell, Lunaix is:

 + fully-preemptive
 + modular design with configurable components at compile-time and extendable subsystems